isomerpages/singapore-customs-old/_businesses/06-valuation-duties-taxes-fees/06b-establishing-customs-value-for-imports.md

 -   Computed value - the value based on cost of production, general expenses and profits in the country of origin of the imported goods
 -   Residual valuation - the value determined by Singapore Customs, based on flexible interpretation of all the previous methods

-## No Insurance Purchased
-Traders can set the insurance to zero value if no insurance charges were incurred when importing the goods.

 ## For more information on:

 {:.mobile-block}